sherwinvishesh/DevilsAccountant/README.md

 #### a.
 Natural Language Processing (NLP) Integration:
 - Objective: NLP will be employed to enable the chatbot to comprehend and respond to user inputs in a manner that mimics human conversation.
-- Implementation: DevilsAccountant will utilize pre-trained NLP models to interpret and understand the nuances of user responses.
+- Implementation: Devil's Accountant will utilize pre-trained NLP models to interpret and understand the nuances of user responses.
 This involves the extraction of meaningful information from the text, allowing the chatbot to effectively engage with users in a conversational style.

 #### b.
 User Engagement and Information Gathering:
 - Objective: Users will participate in a structured conversation with the chatbot, responding to specific questions designed to collect relevant information.